silkroadnomad/orbitdb-blog/README.md

 - show currently connected peers

 #### ui - todos
+- only display posts in "published" state, add other states "draft","archived"
+- authentication should be requested when clicking authentication button only
 - alternative blog index view with cards + headline e.g. like https://bobbyhadz.com/
 - add markdown editor https://morioh.com/p/46067e5674d2
 - bug: when deleting media from post its deleting a wrong media from orbit
-- when using navigation - its not possible to add new media - identity seems not correct
+- bug: when using navigation - its not possible to add new media - identity seems not correct
 - add a route to react router which delivers a media file of a certain mediafeed
 - create component which lists posts of a certain tag
 - add comments (make writeable to everybody)